- The amount of wind at your site

 Installation and Maintenance

+You should have your system installed by a professional installer.
 A credible installer may provide additional services such as permitting.
 Find out if the installer is a licensed electrician, and ask for references and check them.
 You may also want to check with the Better Business Bureau.

 With proper installation and maintenance, a small wind electric system should last up to 20 years or longer.
 Annual maintenance can include: